johaupt/johaupt.github.io/_posts/Lai_Kane_Transformed_outcome.md

 In the last step, we've rewritten the vector of observed outcomes \(Y\) as a sum of the potential outcomes \(Y_0, Y_1\) as \(Y=T Y_1 + (1-T) Y_0\).

-Let's confirm that the TO is equal to the true treatment effect in expectation conditional on $X$:
+Let's confirm that the TO is equal to the true treatment effect in expectation conditional on \(X\):

 \begin{align}
 E[Y^{TO}|X] &= E \left[ (T Y1 + (1-T) Y(0)) \frac{T-p_T}{p_T(1-p_T)} |X \right]  \\